Graph-Based Deterministic Polynomial Framwork for NP Problems: Feasible Graph

 In this subsection, we introduce key concepts and terminology related to the feasible graph.
 We begin by defining essential terms and the notion of step-extended components.
 Using these, we then formally define the feasible graph.
-Finally, we describe various types of walks and edges defined on the feasible graph that will be instrumental in the subsequent analysis.

-\begin{definition} Let $W$ be a set of computation walks.
+\begin{definition} Let $W$ be a computation walk in a computation graph.

-An edge $e \in W$ is called a \textbf{ceiling edge} if it has no successor edge in the walk $W$.
+An edge $e \in W$ is called a \textbf{ceiling edge} if it has no index-successor edge in the computation walk $W$.

-An edge $(u, v)$ is called a \textbf{floor edge} if it has no predecessor edge in the walk $W$. \end{definition}
+An edge $e \in W$ is called a \textbf{floor edge} if it has no index-predecessor edge in the computation walk $W$. \end{definition}

 A floor edge corresponds to the first edge at a given edge index, and a ceiling edge corresponds to the last edge at a given edge index within a walk.
 Thus, we refer to floor or ceiling edges by their edge index, and the \emph{$i$-th ceiling edge} of $W$ refers to the unique ceiling edge with edge index $i$ in the walk $W$.